kianpaya/MentalHealthGPT/README.md

 **MentalHealthGPT** combines AI-driven tone analysis with responsive, context-aware text generation to empower counselors with better communication tools.
 By leveraging both classification and fine-tuning, it supports mental health professionals in creating empathetic and effective interactions, making it a valuable tool for counseling environments.
 Hosted on Hugging Face Spaces, it provides an accessible platform for professionals seeking AI-enhanced support in their daily interactions.
 ```

-This should display exactly as markdown code without rendering it.
-Let me know if further adjustments are needed!